spazer/smashgg-to-liquipedia/README.md

 You can check/uncheck the Winners/Losers checkboxes to make the program ignore one or the other when filling out brackets.
 You usually won't need this.

 Fill Unfinished Sets is only meant to be used when there is no data for a bracket.
 Typically this only happens when a tournament is ongoing.
+This option tends to be a little buggy, as it assumes that any player not matched against another player has received a bye.

 Guess Final Bracket attempts to fill in a final bracket based on available information.